Japanese doctor given 18 years for consensual killing of ALS patient

 Okubo and Yamamoto also conspired to kill Yamamoto's father, Yasushi, 77, in an apartment in Tokyo in March 2011.

 Yamamoto, whose medical license has been revoked, was sentenced to 13 years in prison for murdering Yasushi and to two years and six months in prison for the murder of the ALS patient at her request.
 He has appealed against both rulings.
-On Wednesday, the Osaka High Court will hand down a ruling to him on the Yasushi case.
+On Wednesday, the Osaka High Court dismissed the appeal on the Yasushi case.